Chile–Croatia relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on the elimination of tourist visas in ordinary passports (1993); Agreement on the elimination of visas in diplomatic, official and special passport holders (1995); Agreement for the Promotion and Protection of Investments (1996); Agreement on Scientific, Technical and Technological Cooperation (1997); Agreement on the avoidance of double taxation and to prevent tax evasion in relation to income tax (2005); Agreement on Paid Work for Dependent Family Members of Diplomatic, Consular, Administrative and Technical Personnel (2016); and a Memorandum of Understanding between the Ministry's of Culture of Chile and Croatia on Cultural Exchange and Cooperation (2018).

+In 2002, Chile signed a free trade agreement with the European Union (which includes Croatia as of 2013 when they joined the union).